Geometric characterization and classification of B\"acklund transformations of sine-Gordon type: Wavelike, quasilinear, autonomous /s

-\begin{remark} \BT/s where one (or both) of the tensors $\tau_1$ or $\tau_2$ corresponding to the vectors $[C_1, C_2]$, $[C_3, C_4]$ is identically zero are highly degenerate, and are classified in \cite{C02}.
-Here, we will assume that both are nonzero at each point; in particular, this implies that neither of the Pfaffian systems $W_1, W_2$ are completely integrable. \end{remark}
+\begin{remark} In \cite{C02} it is shown that $W_1$ (resp. $W_2$) is integrable if and only if the tensor $\tau_1$ (resp., $\tau_2$) is identically zero. \BT/s where one (or both) of $\tau_1, \tau_2$ vanishes are highly degenerate, and are classified in \cite{C02}.
+Here, we will assume that both are nonzero at each point, which is equivalent to the vectors $[C_1, C_2]$, $[C_3, C_4]$ being both nonzero. \end{remark}

-\begin{prop} Let $\P \searrow \B$ define a wavelike normal \BT/ for which both tensors $\tau_1, \tau_2$ are nonvanishing on $\B$.
+\begin{prop} Let $\P \searrow \B$ define wavelike normal \BT/ which is wavelike in the sense of Defn. \ref{wavelike-BT-def}, and for which both tensors $\tau_1, \tau_2$ are nonvanishing on $\B$.
 Then near any point on $\B$ there exist local coordinates $x,y,u,v,p,q$ and functions $f,g,F,G$ such that the following is a section of $\P$:

 and $f,g,F,G$ satisfy the following partial differential equations:

 Moreover, the quantities $F_p, G_q,$ and $F_p G_q - 1$ are nonzero at every point of $\B$; in particular, equations \eqref{solvefg1}, \eqref{solvefg2} can be solved for $f$ and $g$.
 In these coordinates, $\B$ represents a \BT/ between the wavelike partial differential equations